 The chair is made using algorithmic design and a 3-axis CNC mill on three sheets of birch plywood.
 I love how the grain of the wood becomes another pattern in the design, which wasn’t expected.
 The results show incredible amounts of texture and dimension without even having to touch it.

-Photos by Michael Villardi.
+Photos by M. Leo Villardi.